Do experts help in divorce cases? Specifically custody evaluators?

 That depends on how you define “help,” and if you define “help” as “dramatically improve your chances of success,” then generally speaking the answer is no, they don’t help.
 Why?

 First (and this is something even lawyers have a hard time wrapping their heads around), judges are not bound by an expert’s opinions.
 Even if the expert witness clearly has an authoritative command of the facts and the science, he/she is still merely a witness, and the judge does not have to take what any witness says as indisputable fact.
 The judge gets to determine the weight a witness’ testimony will get.

 Second, judges in divorce cases frequently do not give expert witness testimony so much weight as to accept their testimonies in whole or even in part.
-And if judges do accept a part of an expert’s testimony, they often have an uncanny ability to adopt that part of the expert’s testimony (to the exclusion of the other parts and context of the rest of the expert’s testimony) that helps judges reach the conclusion they want to reach, not the conclusion to which the evidence in the case points.
+And if judges do accept a part of an expert’s testimony, they may adopt that part of the expert’s testimony (to the exclusion of the other parts and context of the rest of the expert’s testimony) that supports a conclusion that differs from the evaluator’s.

 I still use expert witnesses, but because of what I stated above, I used expert witnesses more in the past than I do now.

 And one of the most useless expert witnesses for the money is . . .